Our Buildings Were Built for a Different World

 The current moment is uniquely complicated, with multiple crises around the world increasingly interconnected.
 Bloody wars in Ukraine and the Middle East are showing no signs of abating, Iran is contemplating a military response against Israel, China is engaging in low-level sea clashes with the Philippines and intimidating Taiwan, and North Korea is ramping up provocations against South Korea.

 Retired Army Lt.
 Gen. Keith Kellogg, who served in senior national-security roles in the Trump White House, compared the state of the world to a game of whack-a-mole—with all the moles now up.
-“Because the crises erupt at the […]
+“Because the crises erupt at the same […]

 Read the Full Article